j-adamczyk/AWS_serverless_BI_pipeline/README.md

   - drop `yelping_since` time information, use hour only
   - change `elite` from comma-separated string to list

-Results are saved in `/data/cleaned_data`.
-They are in default Athena format, i.e. list of JSONs, one per line, separated with newlines.
+Results are saved in `/data/json_data`.
+They are in default Athena format, i.e. JSON stream (list of JSONs, one per line, separated with newlines).

+### `discover_schemas.py`

+This script crawls cleaned JSONs from `/data/json_data` and saves their schemas in `/data/json_data_schemas`.
+This is done to:
+- explore the schemas
+- debugging data cleaning script, avoiding paying for AWS Glue Crawler just to discover a bug
+- validate data types discovered by Glue

 ### `json_to_tabular.py`

-This scripts converts collections of JSONs, created with `clean_data.py`, to CSV or Apache Parquet.
+This script converts collections of JSONs, created with `clean_data.py`, to CSV or Apache Parquet.
 Results are saved in `/data/csv_data` or `/data/parquet_data`, depending on target format.